richardneililagan/hpegdpmsp-slackin/README.md

 Ensure that [Docker is installed on your host machine](https://docs.docker.com/installation/).

+Modify the `Dockerfile`'s `ENV` declarations to use your own values:

+- `SLACK_API_TOKEN` : a token created for use in communicating with the Slack Web API.
+See https://api.slack.com/web.
+The user generating the token should be an admin role.

+- `SLACK_API_ORGANIZATION` : your Slack team's subdomain.

+- `PORT` : what port to listen in on.
+Make sure that you're mapping the right port numbers on Docker container initialization (see below).

 Create an image from this repository's files by running :

 ```bash